JuliaAstro/PSFModels.jl/docs/src/examples.md

 res_ad = optimize(P -> loss(P, psf), test_params, LBFGS(); autodiff=:forward)
 ```

-we can see which result has the better loss, and then use the generative model to create a kernel that we can use elsewhere
+we can see which result has the better loss, and then use the generative model to create a model that we can use elsewhere

 ```@example fit
 best_res = minimum(res) < minimum(res_ad) ? res : res_ad